ruskpr/Countdown-Clock/README.md

 # Countdown Clock
-countdown clock website made with JavaScript and Bootstrap
+Countdown clock made with JavaScript and Bootstrap